FrancescoMagliocco/vim-uctags/README.md

 ## Definitions
 In order to understand this **README** more effectively, the meaning of a few distinct terms are to be made ambiguous, but still correlative.
-Furthermore, recognized word will be used sequentially to form lucid phrases.
+Furthermore, recognized words will be used sequentially to form lucid phrases.
 All definitions hold applicable throughout any encounters in this text unless explicitly specified.

 ### *source file*
-The phrase *source file* is used to identify the file in the current active of
-Vim: When you press <kbd>i</kbd> and start typing...
+The phrase *source file* is used to identify the file in the current active buffer of Vim: When you press <kbd>i</kbd> and start typing...
 The buffer that you're typing in is the *source file*.

 ### *source Syn File*
 The phrase *source Syn File* will be used to identify the [Syn File][syn-files]